c0dev0id/open-rtc/README.md

 Open-RTC implements a WebRTC audio/video call and conferencing server and web client.

 The latest source of Open-RTC can be found on [GitHub](https://github.com/wargio/open-rtc).
-If you are a user, just wanting a secure and private alternative for online communication make sure to check out the [Spreedbox](http://spreedbox.com), providing a ready to use hardware with Open-RTC included.

 (original project was https://github.com/strukturag/spreed-webrtc)